boxdot/gerritbot-rs/README.md

 ### Direct mode

-The bot is listening on a specified endpoint for incoming incoming Spark messages.
+The bot is listening on a specified endpoint for incoming incoming WebEx Teams messages.
 For that, you need to provide the endpoint url to the bot by setting `spark.webhook_url` in the configuration file.
-The bot will register the url for you through the Cisco Spask API.
-Alternatively, you can also register the url yourself at [https://developer.ciscospark.com](https://developer.ciscospark.com).
+The bot will register the url for you through the Cisco WebEx Teams API.
+Alternatively, you can also register the url yourself at [https://developer.webex.com](https://developer.webex.com).
 In that case, do not provide the option `spark.webhook_url`, since otherwise it will overwrite you manually configured url.